lzwjava/blog-source/original/2025-01-17-conversation-style-en.md

 ## Prompt

 ```
-Make more natural and extended conversation between two experts, A and B, discussing below.
+Make 100 rounds or more natural and extended conversation between two experts, A and B, discussing below.
 The conversation flows back and forth, with both participants asking questions, sharing insights, and diving deep into the materials.

 [
     {